 When you're crazy about your cat, you often find yourself analyzing her every adorable feline action.
-If your furry buddy has a penchant for employing your body as a human couch, don't get too offended.
+If your furry buddy has a penchant for employing your body as a human couch and you wonder why your cat lays on you, don't get too offended or concerned.
 She's probably doing it because she loves your company, pure and simple.

 You might notice your cat lying on your more when you're in a bathrobe or sweater.
 Take this into consideration when you're planning on spending a night on the couch watching TV with your pet.

 Cats are sweet, but they're also smart and savvy creatures.
 If your cat loves nothing more than being sprawled out on top of you, it's possibly because you feel cozy and more importantly, warm.
 Remember, cats love to sleep, especially as they get older and their metabolisms slow down from kitten-speed.

 Your cat adores you

 Some people erroneously think of all cats as being distant and detached creatures.
 Cat lovers, however, know this not to be reality.
 If your cat thinks that you're her bed, it could just mean that she loves being near you all of the time.
 You can see the proof in many other ways.